-• The endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

-All products were very capable of handling public email- and web-based threat such as those used by criminals to attack Windows PC, tricking users into running malicious files or running scripts that download and run malicious files.
+All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking them into running malicious files or running scripts that download and run malicious files.
 Public threats, that were live on the Internet on the day the products were tested, were effectively blocked, removed or quarantined so that PCs were protected.

-...but targeted attacks caused problems for two thirds of the products.
+• ...but targeted attacks caused problems for one product.

-Six of the nine products provided complete protection against the targeted attacks used in this test.
+Four of the five products provided complete protection against the targeted attacks used in this test.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.

-False positives were not an issue for the products.
+• False positives were not an issue for the products.